M.A. Courses

 Description: The historical stages in the development of the English language.
 Analysis of the important external and internal events from the 6th century to the present.

-ENGL 6469 Creole Languages
+INGL 6469 Creole Languages

 Credit hours: 3